BWeng20/jSVG/README.md

 to see how they look at buttons.

-### Supported features
+### (Not) Supported features

 As said this is a lightweight SVG renderer, designed for High-Res icons.

 Most complex stuff may not work. "css" is supported to some degree. "markers" or filters are not supported.

 I will not give here a complete list of features that are supported or not.
-After each SVG-conference the list would be outdated (these guys have fun!).
+After each SVG-conference the list would be outdated.
-If something doesn't work, please use the functions of your SVG-editor to simplify your drawings.
+If something doesn't work, try to use the functions of your SVG-editor to simplify your drawings.

 #### Filters